 The Newham part of the project is being co-ordinated by Matthew Squire at Newham Collegiate Sixth Form Centre.

 Good Thinking is a charity founded by Simon Singh.
 In short, the charity promotes science and challenges pseudoscience.
-Its support of the Top-Top Set Project and the Parallel Project show that it is committed to support maths education, which in turn supports science education.

 If you want to support Good Thinking’s work, you can make a donation.